Comparative Literature and Society

 Classes taken abroad through Columbia-led programs (i.e., those administered by Columbia’s Center for Undergraduate Global Engagement and taught by Columbia instructors) are treated as Columbia courses, equivalent to those taken on the Morningside Heights campus.
 If they are not explicitly listed by ICLS as fulfilling requirements in the major, the DUS will need to confirm that they can be used toward requirements in the major.

-credit to Columbia, and are subject to the same policies as other transfer courses.
+Classes taken abroad through other institutions and programs are treated as transfer credit to Columbia and are subject to the same policies as other transfer courses.
 There will be a limit on the number of courses taken abroad that can be applied to the major, and they must be approved by the DUS.

 Summer Courses

 Summer courses at Columbia are offered through the School of Professional Studies.
 Courses taken in a Summer Term may be used toward requirements for the major only as articulated in department/institute/center guidelines or by permission of the Director(s) of Undergraduate Studies.
-More general policies about Summer coursework can be found in the Academic Regulations section of this Bulletin.
+More general policies about summer coursework can be found in the Academic Regulations section of this Bulletin.

 Undergraduate Research and Senior Thesis